MauroDruwel/maurodruwel.github.io/research/readme.md

 # Hosting
-This website is currently hosted on GitHub Pages.
+This website was currently hosted on GitHub Pages.
 The reason is simple: it is easy, reliable, and free.

 # Curiosity
 Years ago, I hosted this website on a Raspberry Pi.
 Eventually, I discovered GitHub Pages and learned how to connect it to a custom domain.